hannawong/ColXLM/README.md

-# Cross-lingual Information Retrieval Model for Document Search
+# Multilingual Information Retrieval Model for Document Search

-Hi there! 👋 In this repository, we develop a Cross-lingual Information Retrieval model that support 15 different languages, and it will be used on Yelp search engine after further online experiments.
+Hi there! 👋 In this repository, we develop a Multilingual Information Retrieval model that support 15 different languages, and it will be used on Yelp search engine after further online experiments.

 <p align="center">
   <img align="center" src="fig/yelp.PNG" />